 For Air Conditioners: An air conditioner needs adequate air flow around the outside unit as well.
 Be sure to clear the area around the unit from leaves, sticks, rocks, etc. Air must flow from the bottom/sides of the outside unit, in to the middle, and out the top after being pushed out by the condenser fan.
 If anything impedes this flow, less than optimal cooling will occur.

 Cycling Power to the Unit

-Sometimes all a unit needs is a hard reset, you can do this by interrupting the power suppply to it.
+Sometimes all a unit needs is a hard reset, you can do this by interrupting the power supply to it.
 Do you know where your electrical panel in your home is?
-Find your electrical panel and look for the breaker labeled with whatever piece of equipment you are trying to troubleshoot; in the photo below, we are looking at the breaker for the furnace.
+Find your electrical panel and look for the breaker labeled with whatever piece of equipment you are trying to troubleshoot.
 Flip this breaker to the off position, wait approximately 30-60 seconds, and then flip the breaker back to the on position.
 Go to your thermostat and make sure the temperature settings are at levels that will call for heating or cooling.

 Change Your Batteries

 There are thermostats out there that operate exclusively, or in conjunction with batteries.
 If you have either one of these models, be sure to regularly change your batteries or at least do this before calling a technician in for a service call.

 If you have exhausted this checklist.......then stop right here and give us a call!
 If these steps did not resolve the issue, it's important that a trained professional do any additional diagnosing of the equipment to ensure that no unintended damage is done to it.
 There's no shame in throwing in the towel and letting Paul's Heating & Air Conditioning handle it from here.